No-Regret Learning with Unbounded Losses: The Case of Logarithmic Pooling: Proof of no-regret guarantee

 We show that under the small gradient assumption, $\varphi(t)$ necessarily decreases with $t$.
 This argument, which we give in Section~\ref{sec:regret_sga}, is another key conceptual step, and is arguably the heart of the proof.
 Since $\varphi(T)$ is equal to the summation term in Lemma~\ref{lem:hazan_omd_bound} (plus a positive number), and $\varphi(0) \ge \varphi(T)$, the summation term is less than or equal to $\varphi(0)$, which is at most $O(m^{(3 - \alpha)/2} \sqrt{T} \log T)$.
 This completes the proof.

-\subsection{Bounds on $\vect{w}^t$ Under the Small Gradient Assumption}
+\subsection{Bounds on $\vect{w}^t$ under the small gradient assumption}

 In this section, we state bounds on expert weights and how quickly they change from one time step to the next, conditional on the small gradient assumption.
-We use the following lemma, whose proof we give in Appendix~\ref{appx:omitted_proofs}.
+We use the following lemma, whose proof we defer to Appendix~\ref{appx:omitted_proofs}.

 \begin{lemma} Consider a particular run of Algorithm~\ref{alg:omd}.
 Let $\zeta$ be a constant such that $-\frac{\zeta}{w_i^t} \le \partial_i L^t(\vect{w}^t) \le \zeta$ for all $i, t$.
 Then for every $i, t$, we have